bghani/bghani.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Co-supervission of Drew Priebe ([Tilburg University](https://www.tilburguniversity.edu)) on his thesis titled: “Efficient speech detection in environmental audio using acoustic recognition and model distillation” has resulted in a manuscript [now accesible on arXiv](https://arxiv.org/abs/2312.09269).
+Drew Priebe's thesis titled: “Efficient speech detection in environmental audio using acoustic recognition and model distillation”, which I had the pleasure of co-supervising, has resulted in a manuscript [now accesible on arXiv](https://arxiv.org/abs/2312.09269).